LYK-love/LYK-love.github.io/source/_posts/Pytorch-GPU-Setup-Guide.md

 NVIDIA-SMI has failed because it couldn't communicate with the NVIDIA driver.
 Make sure that the latest NVIDIA driver is installed and running.
 ```

+This happens often after the update of the kernel.

 Solution: